 “I have read a great many descriptions by both Union and Confederate writers who have tried to describe how it appeared to them as the enemy charged across what may be called the field of death, but all have failed to show it up as it was.
 There are no words in the English language that will fittingly describe it – it is painted on the canvas of the memories of those who saw it and stands out in bold relief but no eye witness I care not how clever he may be with the pen can do it justice on paper” – Erastus Winters, 50th Ohio

 December 7, 1864

-We got our fight and tell Mother and everyone to be proud.
+We got a hellava fight at Franklin, Tennessee.
+Tell Mother and everyone to be proud.
 Also say that I am ok.
 I have a small wound of my lower leg below the knee but bandaged with little pain and I will go on.
 Better that than many of my friends who are left on the fields.

 My hand can barely write of the fight.
 Instead of going to Nashville where we had been sent Lt.
 McCoy went to headquarters which the Army shares with a Carter family and told them we were here to fight.
 We were sent into reserve behind the main line right on the pike.
 We helped build works without orders.
 Men around me took down fences to put on top works as more protection.
 We were exhausted and hadn’t eaten much in a couple days but all went about it well.

 At 4:00 p.m. a strange quiet came.
 They day was warm like a nice Southern Ohio fall day and we could see the enemy out in the fields.
 Some said it was a grand sight even a band played the rebel song Dixie.
 I did not think it grand for I knew our fight had come.
 There was some cannon noise and some gun firing out in front some ways away and suddenly a rush of men came toward us.